More and more people are choosing minerals for keeping their hot tub clean and clear. This post describes how to install a hot tub ionizer.

 Once the tee is in place, you can hook in the mineral cell.
 Most ionizers have a cell that screws into the threading on the bottom of the tee.

-It is important to wrap the threading on the cell several times with Teflon tape to seal up the threads and prevent water from leaking.
+The mineral cell may have an o-ring used to seal it up against the tee.
+If not, it is important to wrap the threading on the cell several times with Teflon tape to seal up the threads and prevent water from leaking.

 Once the cell is screwed in, you need to connect it to the controller.
 This connection varies between ionizer manufacturers.
 It may be a plug, or you may need to connect bare two wires from the controller to two terminals on the cell.